Zuluel/containerized-react-app/README.md

     git clone https://github.com/Zuluel/containerized-react-app.git

 ##### Development Environment:

+> Install dependencies and run the container using dockerfile, run the command:

+    1. docker build -f Dockerfile.dev -t sample:dev
+    2. docker run -it --rm -v ${PWD}:/app -v /app/node_modules -p 3000:3000 -e CHOKIDAR_USEPOLLING=true sample:dev

-> Install Dependencies and Run the Container
+> OR, install dependencies and run the Container using docker-compose, run the command:

-    in the command line run the command "docker-compose up"
+    1. docker-compose up

+> note: you may replace sample:dev to any naming convention you may like.

-> Open you browser and go to [localhost:3000](http://localhost:3000)
+> Open your browser and go to [localhost:3000](http://localhost:3000)

+##### Production Environment:

+> Using Dockerfile to build and spin up the production server

+    1. docker build -f Dockerfile -t sample:prod .
+    2. docker run -it --rm -p 1337:80 sample:prod

+> Using Docker-compose to build and spin up the production server

+    1. docker-compose -f docker-compose.prod.yml up -d --build

+> note: you may replace sample:prod to any naming convention you may like.

+> Open your browser and go to [localhost:1337](http://localhost:1337)